rezataeb/Springboard/README.md

 # Springboard
-This repository is for my works in springboard Data Science bootcamp
+This repository is assigned to my capstone project in Springboard Data Science bootcamp.